codm/eth2dmx-hardware/README.md

 ## Legal

 We do __not__ allow reproduction of the hardware without our consent.
-If you wan't to use the schematics and or board in your own private project, feel free.
+If you wan't to use the schematics and/or board in your own private project, feel free.
 But don't use __any__ of this in a commercial manner without contacting us!

 (c) cod.m GmbH, 2018, Germany - CC-BY-SA